Chairs of the Future

 Intermediate (B1) 30 minutes

-ESL Future Tenses Game - Grammar: Writing Sentences, Guessing
+ESL Future Forms Game - Grammar: Writing Sentences, Guessing

-In this intriguing future tenses game, students practice future forms by anonymously completing a questionnaire and then guessing who completed other questionnaires from their answers.
-First, students anonymously complete a questionnaire... read more
+In this intriguing future forms game, students practice future forms by anonymously completing a short questionnaire about their plans and predictions, then listening to classmates’ responses and guessing who wrote each set of answers...

-ESL Future Tenses Game - Grammar: Writing Sentences from Prompts, Guessing In this intriguing future tenses game, students practice future forms by anonymously completing a questionnaire and then guessing who completed other questionnaires from their answers.
+ESL Future Forms Game - Grammar: Writing Sentences from Prompts, Guessing In this intriguing future forms game, students practice future forms by anonymously completing a short questionnaire about their plans and predictions, then listening to classmates’ responses and guessing who wrote each set of answers.
 First, students anonymously complete a questionnaire by writing their answers in sentence form in the spaces provided.
 Students then put an assigned number at the top of the questionnaire and hand it in.
 Next, students take turns coming to the front of the class and reading the answers on another student's questionnaire to the class along with the student's number.
 Each student listens and guesses which classmate wrote the answers, writing the name and number of the person on a piece of paper.
 When all the questionnaires have been read out, students reveal their numbers.
 Students score one point for each correct guess.
-The student with the most points wins. show less
+The student with the most points wins.

 Race to the Top